JukkaL/alore/README.txt

 Documentation
 -------------

-The latest Alore documentation is available online at http://www.alorelang.org/doc/.
+The documentation for the latest Alore release is available online at http://www.alorelang.org/doc/.

+You can build the documentation from sources using make:

+  make doc

+The documentation is generated in directory doc/html.

 Giving feedback